 THE WAY THE COURSE OPERATES

-We spend as much time as possible actually climbing whilst developing skills.
-Initially you will develop and reinforce your skills in a contained environment and move on to more challenging routes and terrain during the course.
+We will spend as much time in the mountains as possible actually climbing, whilst developing skills.
+Initially we will develop and reinforce skills in a contained environment and move onto more challenging terrain during the course if conditions permit.

 The emphasis of the course will be on safety and will involve fairly long days where your guides will progressively introduce a wider range of skills and techniques.